 An intrauterine device (IUD), also known as an intrauterine system (IUS), is a small, T-shaped device that is inserted into the uterus to prevent pregnancy.
 A health care provider inserts the device.
 An IUD can remain in place and function effectively for many years at a time.
 After the recommended length of time, or when the woman no longer needs or desires contraception, a health care provider removes or replaces the device.

 - A hormonal IUD or IUS releases a progestin hormone (levonorgestrel) into the uterus.3 The released hormone causes thickening of the cervical mucus, inhibits sperm from reaching or fertilizing the egg, thins the uterine lining, and may prevent the ovaries from releasing eggs.
-The failure rate of a hormonal IUS is less than 0.5% (fewer than 1 in 200 users become pregnant in 1 year of use); however, approximately 4% of women may experience expulsion of the device and have to have it reinserted.
-Currently, Mirena®, Liletta®, and Skyla® are the levonorgestrel-releasing IUDs that are available in the United States.3 Mirena® can be used for up to 5 years, while Liletta® and Skyla® can be used for up to 3 years.
-Some research also suggests that these IUDs maintain their effectiveness up to a year beyond their recommended use period.4 This method may also be used to treat heavy menstrual bleeding because the hormone often reduces or eliminates uterine bleeding.
+The failure rate of a hormonal IUS is less than 1%; however, a small percentage of women may experience expulsion of the device and have to have it reinserted.3 Some research also suggests that these IUDs maintain their effectiveness up to a year beyond their recommended use period.4 This method may also be used to treat heavy menstrual bleeding because the hormone often reduces or eliminates uterine bleeding.

 Implants are implantable rods.
 Each rod is matchstick-sized, flexible, and plastic.
-The method has a failure rate of less than 0.5% (fewer than 1 in 200 users become pregnant in 1 year of use).
-A physician surgically inserts the rod under the skin of the woman's upper arm.
+The method has a failure rate of less than 1%.3 A physician surgically inserts the rod under the skin of the woman's upper arm.

 The rod releases a progestin and can remain implanted for up to 5 years.
 Currently, Implanon® and Nexplanon®, which release etonogestrel, are the only implantable rods available in the United States.
 A two-rod method, Jadelle®, which releases levonorgestrel, is FDA approved but not currently distributed in America.
 A new levonorgestrel-releasing, two-rod method, Sino-implant (II)®, is in clinical development.